 Recommendations

 After experiencing the artistic bravery of Ko-Ko Makes 'Em Laugh (1927), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Comedy alternatives.
+Unlock a new level of cinematic understanding with these Animation alternatives.

-The influence of Dave Fleischer in Ko-Ko Makes 'Em Laugh can be felt in the way modern Comedy films handle artistic bravery.
+The influence of Dave Fleischer in Ko-Ko Makes 'Em Laugh can be felt in the way modern Animation films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1927 release set a high bar for atmospheric immersion.

 View Details